 Large organizations and small businesses alike need accurate bookkeeping.
 While bookkeeping may seem tedious and sometimes a chore, its role in tracking revenues and expenditures cannot be overemphasized.
 Many companies that could have cemented their place in their niche have been bogged down by their failure to maintain proper financial records.
 The IRS recorded that 40% of small businesses incur an average penalty of $845 each year for late or inaccurate filings and payments.
 If you organize the financial records of a company, your job is highly valuable and professional.

 And when it comes to getting paid, you need a professional bookkeeping invoice to make the process easy for you.
-Besides, you must know how to invoice like a pro and apply useful tips to billing if you want to get faster payments from your clients.
+Besides, you must know what is an invoice and how to invoice like a pro and apply useful tips to billing if you want to get faster payments from your clients.
 Getting faster payment is essential for your cash flow and the financial health of your business.
 See the best practices of invoicing in the next section of this article.

 As a bookkeeper, you are an expert in organizing financial records, and that skill should reflect in your invoicing.
 Incorporating some best practices in creating and sending your bookkeeping invoice may help speed up your payments.
 Here are useful tips to consider for invoicing: